wiheto/esfmri_connectivity/esfmri_connectivity/preprocessing/goodvoxel_masks/README.md

 ## To replicate

-To create our steps this you will need to change line 9 in `create_avgvoxdist` and specify where the BIDS directory of the esfMRI data is.
+To create our steps this you will need to change line 9 in `create_avgvoxdist.py` and specify where the BIDS directory of the esfMRI data is.

 To replicate the exact steps we did, we ran this in a singularity container.
 We did: